ddev/ddev/docs/content/users/install/performance.md

 ### Caveats about Mutagen Integration

+Most people have an excellent experience with Mutagen, but it's good to understand how it works anad what the trade-offs are:

 * **Not for every project**: Mutagen is not the right choice for every project.
 If filesystem consistency is your highest priority (as opposed to performance) then there are reasons to be cautious, although people have had excellent experiences: there haven't been major issues reported, but two-way sync is a very difficult computational problem, and problems may surface.
 * **Only one mutagen version on machine please**: DDEV installs its own mutagen. **You do not need to install mutagen.** Multiple mutagen versions can't coexist on one machine, so please stop any running mutagen.
 On macOS, `killall mutagen`.
 If you absolutely have to have mutagen installed via homebrew or another technique (for another project) make sure it's the same version as you get with `ddev version`.
 * **Works everywhere, best on macOS**: This is mostly for macOS users.
 WSL2 is already the preferred environment for Windows users, but if you're still using traditional Windows this makes a huge difference.
 Although DDEV with mutagen is fully supported and tested on traditional Windows and Linux/WSL2, enabling mutagen on Linux/WSL2 may not be your first choice, since it adds some complexity and very little performance.
 * **Increased disk usage**: Mutagen integration ends up at least doubling the size of your project code disk usage, because the code exists both on your computer and also inside a docker volume.
 (As of v1.19+, this does *not* include your file upload directory, so normally it's not too intrusive.)
 So take care that you have enough overall disk space, and also (on macOS) that you have enough file space set up in Docker Desktop.
 For projects before v1.19, if you have a large amount of data like user-generated content that does not need syncing (i.e. `fileadmin` for TYPO3 or `sites/default/files` for Drupal), you can exclude specific directories from getting synced and use regular docker mount for them instead.
 See [below for Advanced Mutagen configuration options](#advanced-mutagen-configuration-options).
 As of v1.19, this is handled automatically and these files are not mutagen-synced.
 * If your project is likely to change the same file on both the host and inside the container, you may be at risk for conflicts.
 * **Massive changes** to either the host or the container are the most likely to introduce issues.
 This integration has been tested extensively with major changes introduced by `ddev composer` and `ddev composer create` but be aware of this issue.
-Changing git branches or a script that deletes huge sections of the synced data are related behaviors that should raise caution.
+Changing git branches, `npm install`, `yarn install`, or a script that deletes huge sections of the synced data are related behaviors that should raise caution.
 If you `ddev stop` and then change a git branch and then `ddev start` you are almost certain to get misbehavior, because mutagen didn't know you made those changes while it wasn't running, so tries to merge the results.
 If you have to do this, do a `ddev mutagen reset` before restarting the project, so that only the host side will have contents.
 * **Mutagen is asynchronous**: If you make a massive change on either the host or inside the container, you may not see the results for a little while.
 In studying situations like this, use `ddev mutagen monitor` to watch what's going on on your computer.
 * **`ddev mutagen sync`**: You can cause an explicit sync with `ddev mutagen sync` and see syncing status with `ddev mutagen status`.
 Note that both `ddev start` and `ddev stop` automatically force a mutagen sync.
 * **Composer**: If you do composer actions inside the container (with `ddev ssh`) you'll probably want to do a `ddev mutagen sync` to make sure they get synced as soon as possible, although most people won't ever notice the difference and mutagen will get it synced soon enough.